CavaleriDK/ai-linter/README.md

 npm install -g ai-linter-cli
 ```

-After installation, you need to install OpenAI Codex globally and build the GitHub MCP Server:
+After installation, you need to install OpenAI Codex globally:

 ```bash
 # Navigate to the global installation directory